GALLERY

 es: GOMA

-Glue is an adhesive in liquid or semi-liquid state that adheres and bonds items together, they come from natural or synthetic sources and are used for bonding the same or different types of materials together.
+Glue is an adhesive in liquid or semi-liquid state that adheres and bonds items together.
+Glues come from natural or synthetic sources and are used for bonding the same or different types of materials together.
 Most adhesives need time to dry and adhere.
 There are now new ones that react straight away but are sold in very small quantities.
-The next five sections cover glues used in ceramics.
+The next five sections cover glues used in pottery.

 Arabic glue is a natural product and will burn away when fired, it is a gummy substance taken from a certain tree and is used in pharmaceutical work, mixed with food, inks and colors for printing.
 In ceramics it is used as a retainer, to hold colors on to a glazed surface that they cannot normally adhere to, as with the on-glaze method.